Save Mollem: 2020

 On World Environment Day, 5 June 2020, a group of around 150 scientists, academics, conservationists and concerned citizens from across the country wrote to Union Minister of Forests and Environment (MoEF) Prakash Javadekar.
 They urged him to reconsider the approvals granted to the three projects that threatened the Bhagwan Mahaveer Wildlife Sanctuary and the Mollem National Park.
 By this time, the number of trees to be felled were pegged at 55,000.

 In the months that followed, students and activists launched online petitions to spread awareness about the issue.
 They also spread memes on social media, such as Instagram and Twitter.
 The hashtag #SaveMollem was used as a way to draw attention to the magnitude of the problem.
 The movement became known for its involvement of millennials.
-Multiple artwork was also created as part of the movement.
+Multiple artworks were also created as part of the movement.
 They shared that Fridays for Future was one of their inspirations.
 The movement was also known as "Amche Mollem" and "My Mollem".

 On 18 June, 18 scientists wrote to Forest Minister Javadekar, addressing the issue.
 This was followed by letters from 427 medical and nursing students on 9 July, 159 representatives from the tourism industry on 28 July, and 249 artists on 1 August.

 During the one day Goa Legislative Assembly session in July 2020, the Chief Minister of Goa, Pramod Sawant, who also holds the forest portfolio admitted that almost 70,000 trees would be cut down for the three projects.
 A couple of days after the Assembly session, the Leader of Opposition, Digambar Kamat, wrote to the Central Empowered Committee (CEC) of the Supreme Court stating that he was not in favour of the “dubious forest clearances” given to the three projects.
 He lamented that the projects were being viewed in isolation, instead of as part of Goa's largest protected area.

 On 15 August 2020, on account of Independence Day, multiple protests were held across Goa.